Saltar al contenido principal

 A take on the half-up, half-down claw clip hairstyle, the fold over is ideal for sprucing up mid-length hair.
 Try experimenting with the style and design of the claw clip for a fun, individualized look.

-Step one: Use your two pointer fingers to trace a line from the top of your ears up to the crown of your head, then gather that top layer of hair into a ponytail.
+1. Use the pointer fingers to trace a line from the top of the ears up to the crown of the head, then gather that top layer of hair into a ponytail.

 Mini claw clips

 "There are so many looks that can be created with mini claw clips," says Fields.
-Grab a handful, and the world is your (mini-claw-clip-styled) oyster.
 These versatile tools make styling short- and medium-length hair, as well as thin and fine strands, particularly easy.

-Step two: With the back half of the hair down, segment hair into two (or as many as you'd like!) sections perpendicular to the center part.
+2. With the back half of the hair down, segment hair into two (or as many as someone wants!) sections perpendicular to the center part.
 Secure hair in place with the mini claw clips.

 Another one of Fields' favorites includes twisting hair up into a bun and securing it with numerous mini claw clips.
 It's an updated, fun take on the bun-plus-claw-clip style.